Product Liability and Consumer Law

 For instance, our firm successfully brought a claim on behalf of a homeowner against a water authority for breach of section 157 of the Water Act.
 We were able to force production of documents and lead expert evidence proving the water authority had been on notice of the history of failure of its main and had not responded adequately.
 As a consequence, a settlement was negotiated on positive terms.

-Building Claims/Quantum Disputes
+Building Claims and Quantum Disputes

 We regularly pursue claims against builders for defective works resulting in damage.